sindresorhus/electron-dl/readme.md

 Type: `boolean`<br>
 Default: `false`

-After a successful download, show the file in a file manager.
-If possible, select the file.
+Reveal the downloaded file in the system file manager, and if possible, select the file.

 ## Related